rcolistete/MicroPython_MLX90615_driver/README.md

 - the 'simple' version has just the most important functions.

 ### 1) MLX90615

-From Melexis product page :
+The Melexis MLX90615 :

->  The MLX90615 is a miniature infrared thermometer for non-contact temperature measurements.
+- is a miniature infrared thermometer for non-contact temperature measurements;

->  With its small size, this infrared thermometer is especially suited for medical applications like ear or forehead thermometers or other applications where "small things make a big difference".
+- has small size and good accuracy, so it is especially suited for medical applications like ear or forehead thermometers;

->  The infrared thermometer comes factory calibrated with a digital SMBus output giving full access to the measured temperature in the complete temperature range(s) with a resolution of 0.02 °C. The sensor achieves an accuracy of ±0.2°C within the relevant medical temperature range.
-The user can choose to configure the digital output to be PWM.
+- has I2C (SMBus) and PWM communication options;
+- features PEC (Packet Error Code, based on CRC-8) for each data/EEPROM reading;
+- usually consumes 1.5 mA in active mode using I2C, or 3 uA in low power/sleep mode;

-> Factory calibrated in wide temperature range: -20 to 85°C for sensor temperature and -40 to 115°C for object temperature. checking the PEC (Packet Error Code, based on CRC-8) for each reading
+- comes factory calibrated in wide temperature range, -20 to 85°C for ambient/sensor temperature and -40 to 115°C for object temperature, with a resolution of 0.02 °C;
+- has factory calibrated accuracy of ±0.2°C for object temperature range 36-39°C and ambient/sensor temperature range 16-40°C, and ±0.3°C for object temperature range 32-42°C;
+- updates the temperature and raw IR data in RAM at a 2 Hz rate (0.5 s period).

 ### 2) MicroPython/CircuitPython driver definitions